Child’s Right to Refuse Visitation

 In Texas, a child can decide not to visit their non-custodial parent at any age.
 In the eyes of the court, a child is considered an individual with rights that must be respected.
 This means that if a child does not wish to visit their non-custodial parent, they are legally allowed to do so.

 However, it is important to note that this decision should not be taken lightly.
-If a child decides not to visit their non-custodial parent, the custodial parent must take into consideration the potential psychological and emotional effects on the child.
-It is important for parents and guardians to discuss this decision with the child and provide them with support and guidance throughout the process.
+If a child decides not to visit their non-custodial parent, the custodial parent must consider the potential psychological and emotional effects on the child.
+Parents and guardians need to discuss this decision with the child and provide them with support and guidance.

 Ultimately, it is up to the child to decide whether or not they want to visit their non-custodial parent in Texas.